sauravdhakal12/CommunityApp/README.md

     ```

 # Contributing
-As I am also on my learning journey, Feedback or collaboration! are most welcome.
+As I am also on my learning journey, Feedback or collaboration are most welcome.
 Feel free to open an issue or submit a pull request.